openedx/openedx-events/docs/decisions/0013-new-event-bus-producer-config.rst

        },
    }

-A new ``merge_configs`` method will be added to openedx-events.event_bus to make it easier to correctly determine the config map from multiple sources.
+A new ``merge_publisher_configs`` method will be added to openedx-events.event_bus to make it easier to correctly determine the config map from multiple sources.

 Consequences
 ************

-* As long as the implementing IDA calls ``merge_configs``, maintainers can add existing topics to new event_types without having to recreate the whole dictionary
+* As long as the implementing IDA calls ``merge_publisher_configs``, maintainers can add existing topics to new event_types without having to recreate the whole dictionary
 * There is no ambiguity about whether an event/topic pair is enabled or disabled